 It’s no surprise that Rome – the home of the Vatican, St. Francis, and Catholicism itself – is the place to be around Easter time.
-If you’re lucky enough to be visiting the Eternal City for your Easter holiday this year, here’s all the info you need.
+If you’re lucky enough to be visiting and experience Easter in Rome this year, here’s all the info you need.

 Sightseeing during Easter